JeGoBE8900/LMUTools/README.md

 What is not (yet) implemented:
-- Changing views (cockpit, swingman, trackside, ...)
-Rest api unknown.
-Use keymaps in game.
+- Changing views is possible, but use keymaps for zoom in/out (cockpit, swingman, trackside, ...)

 Known issues:
 - Can causes freezes while driving and the tool is polling the rest API